JuniperPhoton/Carousel.SwiftUI/README.md

 ![](./Docs/carousel.gif)

 This Library supports iOS 16+ and macOS 14+.
-Note that it internally uses `CADisplayLink` to drive animation, which is available until macOS 14, although the `Layout` protocol is available since macOS 13.
+Note that it internally uses `CADisplayLink` to drive animation, which is not available until macOS 14, although the `Layout` protocol is available since macOS 13.

 > This Library is developed for my own app [PhotonCam](https://juniperphoton.dev/photoncam/) in production.
 It currently fit my needs, and pull requests or issues are also welcome.